Pax, the Concordia Peace Festival, Elagabalus, and Carausius January 29th

 Helios Colossus of Rhodes, artist’s impression, 1880

-In the Northern Tradition, the day begins at Dusk, so Christmas Day begins on Christmas Eve.
+Tomorrow is the Dies Natalis Solis Invicti.
+But as, in the Northern Tradition, the day begins at dusk, so Christmas Day really begins on Christmas Eve.
 So many countries celebrate the eve as much or more than the day.
+Also the Christian Church follows a similar tradition of beginning the celebrations on the eve.
+This is said to be following the Jewish tradition.
+In Genesis are the words;

-December 24th is also a day for Mothers, as tomorrow, the 25th, will be born Jesus, Mithras, Attis, Saturn, Apollo, and the Day of the Birth of the Invincible Sun.
-And we think of Mary, Isis, Theia, the Three Mother Goddesses and mothers everywhere.
+December 24th is a day for Mothers, as tomorrow, the 25th, will be born Jesus, Mithras, Attis, Saturn, Apollo, and the Day of the Birth of the Invincible Sun, Solis Invictus.
+And so we think of Mary, Isis, Theia, the Three Mother Goddesses and mothers everywhere.

-First Published 24th December 2022, Republished 25th December 2023
+First Published 24th December 2022, Republished 2023,2024

 Greater Cycles & the Ages of Man December 19th